 Roseville City Jail Booking Log

-Click here to view daily booking logs.
+Click here and scroll to bottom of page to view daily booking logs.

 Frequently asked questions after an arrest

 Unless the arrestee's car was left at the scene or released to a licensed friend or relative, it was most likely towed and stored by one of the following local towing companies.
 The jail staff may be able to tell you which towing company was used.

 |Ace in the Hole Towing ||(916) 781-6111 |

 |All Valley Towing ||DAY: (916)729-6569 NIGHT: (916)334-8697 |

 |Anderson Towing ||(916)783-1992 |

 |H&L Towing ||(916) 474-4214 |